Régiment Blindé de Fusiliers-Marins

-The Régiment Blindé de Fusiliers-Marins or (RBFM) was an armored naval infantry regiment of the French 2nd Armored Division.
+Régiment Blindé de Fusiliers-Marins (RBFM) was an armored naval infantry regiment of the French 2nd Armored Division.
 The regiment belonged to the units of the French Fusiliers Marins, which are units of the French Navy whose ships were either immobilized or destroyed.

 History

 In November 1942, Anglo-American troops invaded North Africa and were joined by a group of Fusiliers-Marins (45 Fusiliers-Marins and 333 Officiers Mariniers, Able Seamen and Sailors) who volunteered to serve alongside Allied forces.
 These volunteers were armed with U.S. equipment and served as reconnaissance troops, becoming known as the Bizerte Battalion.

 Organisation

 On 19 September 1943, the Bizerte Battalion was redesignated the Régiment Blindé de Fusiliers-Marins.
 They were then moved to Casablanca, Morocco where they were joined by other volunteers who replaced those Marines who had returned to naval service.

 At Berkane, Morocco, they underwent training on the M10 tank destroyer, alongside the 11th African Chasseur Regiment.

 Under the command of Naval Ship-of-the-line captain Maggiar, assisted by capitaine de corvette Martinet, the RBFM was equipped with 36 M10s, 25 M3 Scout Cars, 6 M2 half-tracks, 3 M3 Half-tracks and other vehicles and were integrated into the French 2nd Armored Division.

 The RBFM was organised into 5 squadrons: